 Students may repeat both Non-Repeatable and Repeatable courses that are current courses within the district, according to Administrative Procedures 4225, 4227, 4228 and 4229.

-A significant lapse of time is defined as 5 or more years. courses in which substandard grades (D, F, or N/P) were earned; extenuating circumstances demonstrated; a significant lapse of time (defined as 5 years or more); the course is a special class for students with disabilities which needs to be repeated; or, the repetition is necessary to meet a legal mandate as a condition of continued paid or voluntary employment.
+Courses may be repeated after a significant lapse of time, which is defined as five (5) or more years. courses in which substandard grades (D, F, or N/P) were earned; extenuating circumstances demonstrated; a significant lapse of time (defined as 5 years or more); the course is a special class for students with disabilities which needs to be repeated; or, the repetition is necessary to meet a legal mandate as a condition of continued paid or voluntary employment.